Lavender oil not only helps babies and children sleep better – it’s also a safe, natural home remedy to help your child with so many more ailments…

 You can also make your own roller ball for easier on-the-go application for young kids.
 Fill a 0.25-ounce glass roller ball bottle with a carrier oil, and add 1 drop of lavender essential oil (a little over 1% dilution).

 Massage: A wonderful relaxing option for babies and toddlers which not only calms and soothes before bedtime, but also makes for a closer bond with your child.
-Mix one tablespoon almond oil, ½ tablespoon olive oil and ½ tablespoon coconut oil (melt over low heat if solid) together with 5-10 drops lavender essential oil.
+Mix one tablespoon almond oil, ½ tablespoon olive oil and ½ tablespoon coconut oil (melt over low heat if solid) together with 1 to 3 10 drops lavender essential oil.

 Bath: Dilute lavender essential oil in a carrier oil as above.
 Simply add a few drops of the diluted oil to a warm bath.
 If your little one loves to splash about as part of their bath-time routine, bathing with essential oils is not advisable as they may get some oil in their eyes or mouth.
 Once they are older, you can switch to pure lavender bath salts as a simpler bath-time option.

-Weighted Lavender Blanket: It’s well-known that many kids sleep better under a weighted blanket, particularly if they are hyperactive.
+Weighted Lavender Blanket or Heat Wrap: It’s well-known that many kids sleep better under a weighted blanket, particularly if they are hyperactive.
 If that blanket is infused with the calming scent of lavender, even better.
-Choose a soft, plush, weighty lavender blankie that can not only also be warmed in the microwave but also chilled in the freezer to reduce a fever or temperature.
+Choose a soft, plush, weighty lavender blankie that can not only be warmed in the microwave but also chilled in the freezer to reduce a fever or temperature.
+Or try a lavender heat wrap to soothe localized pain in smaller areas like the stomach.

 Lavender Stuffed Plush Animal: One of the easiest ways to introduce your toddler or child's life and sleep routine is with an adorable heatable lavender stuffed animal that will quickly become a favorite cuddle buddy.